Roman Josi: Personal life

 Josi married Ellie Ottaway, a model and musician, on 20 June 2019.
-They had their first child in February 2021.
+They have a son and daughter together.

 While the NHL paused play due to the COVID-19 pandemic, Josi became active in support efforts across Tennessee.
 He helped raise funds to support the Nashville Strong tornado relief efforts and donated $20,000 to the Second Harvest Food Bank of Middle Tennessee.
-He also donated another $20,000 to Home Street Home Ministrieshere in Nashville.
+He also donated another $20,000 to Home Street Home Ministries in Nashville.